-In 1888, Queen's University began offering extension courses, becoming the first Canadian university to do so.
-Today, more than a century later, Continuing and Distance Studies continues to lead by offering online courses and programs distinguished by their quality.
+In 1889, Queen's University began offering extension courses, becoming the first Canadian university to do so.
+Today, more than a century later, the Faculty of Arts and Science continues to lead by offering online courses and programs through Continuing and Distance Studies that are distinguished by their quality.

 What interests you?
 You can learn about human behaviour in our Psychology and Sociology courses, about the intersection between the digital world and society in our Film and Media courses, or gain critical perspectives on the past through subjects such as English, Classics and History.
 If sciences are your passion you will be inspired by our newly developed courses in Calculus, Biology and Organic Chemistry.
 Or you can open the door for future studies through our basic medical science courses in subjects like Physiology and Anatomy.

-Whether you’re embarking on a degree or certificate program, enhancing your studies to advance yourself in your workplace, taking courses to transfer to your degree at another institution, or simply taking courses out of interest, we invite you to explore your options and to join the Queen’s community of excellence.
+Whether you’re embarking on a degree, enhancing your studies to advance yourself in your workplace, taking courses to transfer to your degree at another institution, or simply taking courses out of interest, we invite you to explore your options and to join the Queen’s community of excellence.

 Dr Brenda Ravenscroft